iris-noonan/restonauts/README.md

 08/10
 - Finished authentication, added the models, created seeds, created query search for restaurants.
 09/10
-- Work on main page view, add country and city buttons to display selected restaurants and make a start on the individual restaurant page.
-Added ratings.
+- Worked on main page view, added the country and city buttons to display selected restaurants and worked on the individual restaurant page.
+Added ratings, including edit or delete a rating for a signed in user.
+Moved nav into a partial.
--Error handling, need to do the profile page, edit and delete restaurant. styling.
+- Need to work on the user profile page including edit password and delete account.
+Need to work on add, edit and delete restaurant for the admin user.
+Error handling.
+Styling in general.